Arisa: Early life

-Arisa was born in Genoa.
-A week after her birth, her family moved back to their original hometown, Pignola, a village a few kilometres from Potenza.
+Arisa was born in Genoa, in Liguria.
+A week after her birth, her family moved back to their original hometown, Pignola, a village a few kilometres from Potenza, in the region of Basilicata.
 Her stage name is an acronym of her family members' names: A from her father, Antonio; R from her own name, Rosalba; I and S from her sisters, Isabella and Sabrina; and A from her mother, Assunta.

 In 1999, she won first prize in the Cantacavallo competition in Teggiano for her singing ability.
 The president of the jury, journalist and writer Bianca Fasano, personally delivered the cup.

 Career

 Arisa rose to fame after her participation in the Sanremo Music Festival 2009.
 She placed first in the newcomers' section and won the Mia Martini Critics Award with her entry, "Sincerità".
 In early 2009, she released her first album, also titled Sincerità.
 In January 2010 she released her second album, Malamorenò.
 In late 2011 she starred as judge in the fifth season of the Italian version of The X Factor, broadcast on Sky Uno.

 In February 2012, Arisa returned to the Italian musical scene, performing her single "La notte" in the Sanremo Music Festival.
 The song placed second in the competition and it later topped the Italian Singles Chart.
 It was also included in her third studio album, Amami, which was released on 15 February 2012.

 In February 2014, Arisa won the Sanremo Music Festival with the song "Controvento".

 The album Una nuova Rosalba in città was released on 8 February 2019 and Ero romantica on 26 November 2021.

-At the end of the same year he took part in Dancing with the Stars, where he won as a couple with the dancer Vito Coppola.
+At the end of the same year, she took part in Dancing with the Stars, where she won as a couple with the dancer Vito Coppola.

+Since 2023, Arisa has been featured as a coach on eight combined seasons across The Voice Senior, The Voice Kids, and The Voice Generations.

+On 30 November 2025, she was announced among the participants of the Sanremo Music Festival 2026.
+She competed with the song "Magica favola".
+In the 2026 festival, "Magica Favola" was performed as her entry in the competition.